Transform a textured surface into a smooth and shiny surface by coating with Envirotex Lite.

 - Allow the coat to cure in a dust free environment (it’s a good idea to tent something over the surface to prevent dust particles from attaching) for 36 – 72 hours.
 Temperatures between 70º and 80º are ideal for curing; the higher the temperature the faster it will cure, the lower the temperature the longer it will take to cure.

 Look at that gloss!
 Because the resin is so clear, it’s somewhat hard to tell in a photo how smooth the surface actually is since you can still see the hammered metal underneath.
 The way the gold metal reflected underneath the Envirotex Lite had me tempted to leave it as is, but my mission was to have a stenciled surface so I stayed the course.
 Also since I was going to be using it outside, I needed to paint over it so that the resin wasn’t compromised by UV rays.

 It would have been impossible to get a perfect stencil design with the previous state of this table.
-See how I created this stencil and painted it here.
+See how I created this stencil with my Cricut machine and painted it here.

 I’m so pleased with how it turned out.
 Here’s where I’ll be for the rest of the summer…

 Super easy, right?!
 What other kinds of surfaces can you think of that you would like to coat with a brilliant coat of Envirotex Lite?